Questions to Ask When Looking for a CPA

 Try Us Out

-Xendoo offers a free trial.
+xendoo offers a free trial.
 The online accounting team completes your books from the previous month and provides a Profit and Loss Statement and Balance Sheet.

-What happens if Xendoo is not the best fit for you?
+What happens if xendoo is not the best fit for you?
 In that case, we will gladly connect you with others in our network so you can find your ideal financial partner.
 The completed books and financial reports are yours to keep in your QuickBooks Online or Xero subscription!

 If you decide not to work with Bench, you can hold onto the financial reports, but you will no longer have access to the previous month’s bookkeeping as it is done in their proprietary software.

-We’ve done a detailed Xendoo vs Bench comparison, but we’ve highlighted key differences in the chart below:
+We’ve done a detailed xendoo vs Bench comparison, but we’ve highlighted key differences in the chart below:

 *Some options may only be available on certain plans.